| BEYOND

 HOME (Ebbets

-Field, Brooklyn, early 1950’s)
+Field, Brooklyn, early 1950’s) That

-last run the hardest—
+last run the hardest—reaching third

 was easy